leadpixel/htask/README.md

 ### Start

-Starts a task selected by uuid
+Starts a task selected by uuid.

-See [Selecting Tasks](#selecting-tasks) for a handy shortcut
+See [Selecting Tasks](#selecting-tasks) for a handy shortcut.

 ```sh
 $ htask start SOME_TASK_UUID